The Difference Between Love And “In Love” In A Romantic Relationship

 Often known as the “love” hormone, the increase of oxytocin levels in the body can also cause you to feel happy and excited about someone.
 It makes you feel “in love.”

 Endorphins are neurotransmitters that the body produces naturally as a natural pain reliever.
-They make you feel blissful or even euphoric.
-When applied to love, they make you happy in your relationship.
-Certain activities can increase endorphin release such as cracking jokes at each other and laughing about it, or doing things that you mutually like, which can also help strengthen your relationship.
+They can make you feel blissful or even euphoric.
+When applied to love, they may make you happy in your relationship.
+Certain activities can increase these good feelings, such as cracking jokes at each other and laughing about it, or doing things that you mutually like, which can also help strengthen your relationship.

 An adrenaline rush can intensify feelings of love by heightening emotional and physical responses.
 When you experience adrenaline—often triggered by exciting or thrilling situations—it makes your heart beat fast and makes you feel exhilarated.
 Sexual activity can also increase adrenaline in the body.